NoamRivlin/intro_react_forms/README.md

 <summary>What is an Controlled React component?</summary>
 A controlled component is a React component that does not keep track of its own internal state.
 Typically, a parent component tracks state, then passes props to the controlled component.
 </details>

+### Instructions

+1. Create a functional component in the `ControlledInput.jsx` file
+2. Import the `useState` hook
+4. Create a controlled email input
+5. Import the `useEffect` hook
+6. Implement email input validation that logs `Invalid email format` if there is no `@` symbol and `Valid email, great job!` if the email input is valid